sidicodet/Ageai/README.md

 ## Introduction

-Extrapolate is an app for you to see how well you age by transforming your face with Artificial Intelligence.
+Ageai is an app for you to see how well you age by transforming your face with Artificial Intelligence.
 100% free and privacy friendly.

 https://user-images.githubusercontent.com/28986134/213781048-d215894d-2286-4176-a200-f745b255ecbe.mp4